1. Configure Your Settings

 You can create Contracts either via the interface on Curve, or in bulk via the Contract template.
 For more information on how to use Excel templates to import metadata onto Curve, please visit the Excel Templates chapter in our Documentation.

-- How to create Transactions; such as payments, advances & adjustments
+- Documentation: Transactions; such as payments, advances & adjustments

 Checklist prior to moving on to step 4